kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 **Finding:**

 As now there were 3 stream replicas, deleting the K8s Node where stream leader NATS Pod was deployed triggered a leader election for the stream.
 During the election time, event-publisher-proxy failed to publish some events to NATS.
-But this downtime is much less than the `Test Scenario 2` where there was only one stream replica and it had to wait for the same NATS Pod to come up in order to resume receiveing events.
+But this downtime is much less than the `Test Scenario 2` where there was only one stream replica and it had to wait for the same NATS Pod to come up in order to resume receiving events.
 Instead, in this scenario a new NATS Pod was elected as the leader for the stream.

 ### Run ID: 9/6/2022T9:22 (Duration: 5m, Event Rate: 150rps)